cornell-covid-modeling/simpar/docs/model/population.rst

 Given a shape parameter :math:`\alpha` and truncation point :math:`ub`, the fraction of the meta-group population with :math:`i` contacts is :math:`f(i;\alpha,ub)` where :math:`f` is the probability density function of the Pareto distribution.
-Note these fractions are normalized to sum to 1.
+Note these values are normalized to sum to 1.

 The interactions among individuals within the same meta-group is assumed to be well-mixed in that the amount of interaction group :math:`i` has with group